SittHmuePaing/SittHmuePaing/README.md

 # 🌱 Currently Exploring and Doing:

-- Learning Tailwand CSS and React.
+- Learning Tailwind CSS and React.
 - Making connections with other individuals in tech society, attending tech events.

 # 👩‍💻 Technical Skills: